Warning signs for an under 15 days old breastfed baby

 My baby is 15 days old and has not regained her birth weight

-If your baby has enough soiled nappies/diapers, that is more than 4 or 5 poos a day of at least the size of a tablespoon, but does not gain weight, you should see your pediatrician/GP/health care professional to rule out that your baby has a urine infection (which is usually with no symptoms).
+Suppose your baby has enough soiled nappies/diapers, that is, more than 4 or 5 poos a day of at least the size of a tablespoon, but does not gain weight.
+In that case, you should see your pediatrician/GP/health care professional to rule out that your baby has a urine infection (which is usually with no symptoms).

 My baby vomits everything she eats

-If your baby has episodes of projectile vomiting and really brings up everything she feeds and you notice her getting weaker and more upset, don’t hesitate to go as fast as possible to your nearest A&E/emergency care services at your hospital.
+If your baby has episodes of projectile vomiting and really brings up everything she feeds, and you notice her getting weaker and more upset, don’t hesitate to go as fast as possible to your nearest A&E or emergency care services at your hospital.

-(For more information on all things breastfeeding, download the LactApp mobile app and get personalised answers to your breastfeeding questions.)
+(For more information on all things breastfeeding, download the LactApp mobile app for Android or iPhone and get personalized answers to your breastfeeding questions.)

-One thought on “Warning signs for an under 15 days old breastfed baby”
+One thought on “Warning signs for a breastfeeding baby under 15 days old”

 Thanks for the information.